Introduction

 What are Progressive Web Applications?

-How Progressive Web Apps Can Help Businesses
+How Progressive Web Apps can help your business

 - You have an easy way of reaching out to potential customers.
 Progressive Web Apps function as websites on the internet.
 It means you can use a variety of marketing and advertising strategies (including SEO) to expand your reach and brand at a lesser cost.

 - You can expand into new markets.
 Because PWAs work offline, you can reach out to more markets where internet connection is unstable.
-Working everywhere, even with a weak internet connection also builds your brand’s dependability.
+Working everywhere, even with a weak internet connection, also builds your brand’s dependability.

 All in all, you gain more consumers and your conversion rates rise as a result of your dependability, accessibility, and experience.